Using the H5P Course Presentation Tool

 To change the settings of the keywords, click the Slides dropdown at the top of your presentation.

-Tip: Don't forget to scroll to the bottom of the page and Save at regular intervals.
+Tip: Don't forget to scroll to the bottom of the page to save the presentation at regular intervals.
 This will prevent you losing your work.
 Once saved, you will be able to view the presentation preview.
 To continue editing, click Edit.

 The top toolbar contains everything you can add into your course presentation.